omeka/Documentation/source/Reference/models/File.rst

     A file and its metadata.

+    .. php:const:: DISABLE_DEFAULT_VALIDATION_OPTION

+        Option name for whether the file validation is disabled.

+    .. php:const:: DERIVATIVE_EXT

+        File extension for all image derivatives.

     .. php:attr:: item_id

+        ID of the Item this File belongs to.

     .. php:attr:: order

+        Relative order of this File within the parent Item.

     .. php:attr:: filename

+        Current filename, as stored.

     .. php:attr:: original_filename

+        Original filename, as uploaded.

     .. php:attr:: size

+        Size of the file, in bytes.

     .. php:attr:: authentication

+        MD5 hash of the file.

     .. php:attr:: mime_type

+        MIME type of the file.

     .. php:attr:: type_os

+        Longer description of the file's type.

     .. php:attr:: has_derivative_image

+        Whether the file has derivative images.

     .. php:attr:: added

+        Date the file was added.

     .. php:attr:: modified

+        Date the file was last modified.

     .. php:attr:: stored

+        Whether the file has been moved to storage.

     .. php:attr:: metadata

+        Embedded metadata from the file.

     .. php:attr:: _pathsByType

+        Folder paths for each type of files/derivatives.

     .. php:method:: getProperty(string $property)